 Applying for a job is not a simple and quick task.
-It can takes weeks of research, hours of crafting the perfect resume and cover letter, and mental energy preparing for the interview.
-Applying for a new job and starting a new career IS a full time job.
+It can take weeks of research, hours of crafting the perfect resume and cover letter, and mental energy preparing for the interview.
+Applying for a new job and starting a new career IS a full-time job.

 However, there are three key things to be sure you avoid when applying for a job.
 These things will get you knocked out of the running.

 These mistakes are immediate dealbreakers.
 Even though they are subtle, they might cause a hiring manager to fold your resume into a paper airplane and aim it at the trash can.

 Three Things to Avoid when Applying for a Job

 It seems silly that we even have to point this out, but we have heard from so many recruiters, business owners, hiring managers, and HR personnel who all say that typos are the #1 thing that gets resumes tossed.
 It is really hard to edit your own writing.
 That is why all the famous writers have editors.
 Don’t rely on just yourself to proof your own resume.
 Have your friends, family members, librarian, or anyone else who is willing, check your resume for errors.
 Even better, seek help from professional resume writers who can do even more to help you than just look for typos.
 Get a free critique of your resume today!